tegriebe/GetData_Cleaning/README.md

 ### ReadAndMergeData.R
 This script includes another function called `ReadAndMergeData()`.
 As the name lets assume, it reads all necessary data to merge the training and test sets and merges the data.
 It also provides the merged data with some human readable labels for activity and the column names.
-The column names of the measurement variables are only slightly edited to get rid of some unwanted symbols.
-Overall they are quite readable and understandable in my opinion.

 To save some time importing the data, the function tries to read only the necessary part of the data out of the files.
 This way